OmarDouiba/alx-react/0x00-Webpack/README.md

 ## JS Module Bundler

-Module bundlers are tools frontend developed used to bundle JS module intp a single js file that can be executed in the browser.
+Module bundlers are tools frontend developed used to bundle JS module into a single js file that can be executed in the browser.

 - EX of modern module bundlers are: webpack, rollup, etc -